-Dr. Amanda Bastoni is a research scientist at CAST.
+Dr. Amanda Bastoni is the Director of Career, Technical & Adult Education at CAST.
 During her 20+ years in education as a researcher, teacher and Career and Technical Education (CTE) director, Amanda has focused on increasing equity and access for special populations in CTE.
 Specifically, she sought to use UDL to increase pathways for English Language Learners and females interested in exploring STEM careers.
 Most recently Amanda has been working with agencies and organizations to remove barriers and utilize local assets to increase access to STEM for rural populations.

 At CAST Amanda spearheads work with CTE educators and administrators at the secondary and post-secondary levels.
 Through one-on-one coaching, workshops, and presentations her work has focused on work-based learning, designing competency-based assessment tools, supporting non-traditional learners, and effectively using Perkins funds to support innovative initiatives.
 For example, in New Hampshire, Amanda has been working with school districts and the Bureau of Career Development to create a CTE pathway in outdoor recreation.
 She is the Association for Career and Technical Education's (ACTE) national Inclusion Access Equity and Diversity (IAED) Coordinator.
 Amanda is currently serving as the PI on two National Science Foundation (NSF) funded projects and iTEST and an AISL (#2146613 and #2213919).
 Both projects are focused on Career and Technical Education (CTE) and rural middle school youth.
 She is also currently the Co-PI on an NSF ATE project designed to build pathways from secondary Career and Technical Education programs into post- secondary biotechnology and biomanufacturing programs (#2202033).